Karanei-Kimutai/strathmore-password-reset/CHEATSHEET.md

 # 2. Enable IMAP in Gmail settings
 # 3. Check IMAP_SERVER is correct (imap.gmail.com for Gmail)
 # 4. Verify EMAIL_ADDRESS and EMAIL_PASSWORD in .env
+# 5. For notifications, verify SMTP_SERVER, SMTP_PORT, and NOTIFICATION_EMAIL
 ```

 ### Chrome Not Found (WSL)